chadheim/nand2tetris/readme.md

 ## Chapter 1 - Logic Gates

-Implement each gate using only Nand gates
+Implement each gate using only:
+- Nand gates
+- previously completed gates

 | Gate     | Status      |
 |----------|:-----------:|